briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 manufacturer or dealer.

-2. _(b)_ Whoever violates subsection (a) of this section is guilty of illegal operation of a manufacturer’s or dealer’s motor vehicle, a minor misdemeanor.
+2. _(b)_ Whoever violates subsection (a) of this section is guilty of illegal operation of a manufacturer's or dealer's motor vehicle, a minor misdemeanor.
 (ORC 4549.10)

 ## 335.10   Expired or unlawful license plates